Artifriends-inc/Frontle-Toast/README.md

 ## People

-The original author of frontle-modal is [MushStory](https://github.com/MushStory)
+The original author of frontle-toast is [MushStory](https://github.com/MushStory)